Skip to navigation Skip to content Skip to subnav

 • § 4916b.
 Human Services Board hearing

-(a) Within 30 days after the date on which the administrative reviewer mailed notice of placement of a report on the Registry, the person who is the subject of the substantiation may apply in writing to the Human Services Board for relief.
+(a) Within 30 days after the date on which the administrative reviewer sent notice, the person who is the subject of the substantiation may apply in writing to the Human Services Board for relief.
 The Board shall hold a fair hearing pursuant to 3 V.S.A. § 3091.
 When the Department receives notice of the appeal, it shall make note in the Registry record that the substantiation has been appealed to the Board.

 (b)(1) The Board shall hold a hearing within 60 days after the receipt of the request for a hearing and shall issue a decision within 30 days after the hearing.